wiggick/POIUtility/README.md

 Alias: [optional] Creates a pointer to the given cell for use within another cell formula.
 When being referenced in a cell formula, use the @ sign (ex.
 "SUM( @Start:@End )").

+## CSS
+Utility tag for accessing CSSRule methods directly.
+Usefull for unit testing and iteration of styles and colors

+Method: the method to call (limited to specified list

+Var: unused placeholder for future expansion

+Result: variable where the result of the method will be returned to.

 ## Available Number Formatting Masks